-Attendance Written exam 2 (by submitting both colloquiums the student is reliand of an written examination) Project 3.2.
+Attendance Written exam 2 (by submitting both colloquiums the student is rel of an written examination) Project 3.2.
 Monitoring student work (enter Experimental work Research Practical work the share of ECTS credits for each activity so that the total number of Essay Report Continuous examination ECTS points corresponds to the credit score of the course) Colloquium 3 (by submitting both colloquiums the student is relieved of a written and oral examination) Seminar paper 0,5 Other (inscribe) Class activities 0,5 Oral exam 1 (by submitting both colloquiums the student is rel of an oral examination) ieved Other (inscribe) 3.3.
-Student workload The student's workload on all bases amounts to 1 ECTS point for 30 hou Commitment 1.
-Attending classes 2.
-Creating and Presenting seminar paper 3.
-Preparation for the Colloquium / exam through self-study hours of work per semester and is estimate Hours (estimate) 45 10 65 d as: 4.
+Student workload Commitment I. Attending classes 2.
+Creating and Presenting seminar paper 10 3.
+Preparation for the Colloquium / exam through self-study 65 d as: 4.
 GRADING Valuation Element Poor Satisfying Above average Organization The paper is not organized in a lo order and its structure is lacking. ogical The paper is well structured with a clear distinction between the introduction, the main part of the text and the conclusion.
 The paper is well-structured with a clear distinction between the introduction, the main part of the text and the conclusions that are perfectly logically linked to one another 4.1.
 Seminar paper grading Terminology, writing style Words and phrases are low harm with official terminology.
-Writing not appropriate, sentences are too modest vocabulary, and frequent repeated grammatical mistakes. g style is o long, Words and phrases are aligned with official terminology.
+Writin not appropriate, sentences are too modest vocabulary, and frequent repeated grammatical mistakes. g style is o long, Words and phrases are aligned with official terminology.
 The writing style is appropriate, the sentence structure is clear, the vocabulary is appropriate and has little grammatical errors.
 Words and phrases are aligned with official terminology and show an understanding of their meaning.
 The writing style is excellent, the sentences are clear and concise, the vocabulary is rich and there are no grammatical errors.
 Quoting and referencing Sources are not specified at all.
-T references do not match the topic a superficial approach to the rese and show Sources are listed, but incomplete and with errors.
+The references do not match the topic and show a superficial approach to the research topic.
+Sources are listed, but incomplete and with errors.
 The references are appropriate for the subject and show a satisfactory research attitude.
-Sources are accurate, complete and consistent.
+Sources are accurate, complete, and consistent.
 The references are appropriate, their list is "rich" and comprehensive and shows a robust research approach.